rafaqz/Rasters.jl/docs/src/resample_proj.md

-## resample and Projections with ProjString
+## `resample` and projections with `ProjString`

-Geospatial datasets will come in different [projections](https://proj.org/en/9.4/operations/projections/index.html) for whaever reasons.
-Here, we will focus in some of the most used ones, e.g., `MODIS SINUSOIDAL` and `EPSG`, as well as transformations between them.
+Geospatial datasets will come in different [projections](https://proj.org/en/9.4/operations/projections/index.html) or coordinate reference systems (CRS) for many reasons.
+Here, we will focus on `MODIS SINUSOIDAL` and `EPSG`, and transformations between them.

 Let's start by loading the neccesary packages: